Some explicit results on the sum of a prime and an almost prime: Possible improvements

 The main bottleneck to improving the unconditional result is our existing bounds on the error term in the prime number theorem for arithmetic progressions.
 In our approach, we used the recent bounds obtained by Bordignon in \cite{Bordignon_21}.
 Certainly, one could get a small improvement in our results by extending Table 6 in \cite{Bordignon_21} to give more optimal parameters.
 However, on inspection, it appears that there are several other aspects of Bordignon's work that can be improved.

-To begin with, in \cite{Bordignon_21} the error term in the explicit formula \cite[(1)]{Bordignon_21} is obtained using a method due to Goldston \cite{Goldston_83}.
-However, an asymptotically better error term can be obtained from the work of Wolke \cite{Wolke_1983} and Ramar{\'e} \cite{Ramare_16_Perron}.
-An explicit form of such an error term was obtained recently by Cully-Hugill and the first author \cite{cully2021error}.
+Firstly, in \cite{Bordignon_21} the error term in the explicit formula \cite[(1)]{Bordignon_21} is obtained using a method due to Goldston \cite{Goldston_83}.
+However, an asymptotically better error term can be obtained from the work of Wolke \cite{Wolke_1983} and Ramar\'e \cite{Ramare_16_Perron}.
+An explicit form of such an error term was recently obtained by Cully-Hugill and the first author \cite{cully2023error, johnston2024error}.

 Moreover, the zero-free regions for Dirichlet $L$-functions could be improved.
 Namely, there is recent work of Kadiri \cite{kadiri2018explicit} which could be built upon to give better bounds on Siegel/exceptional zeros compared to \cite[Theorem 1.1]{Bordignon_21}.
 This would also lead to a better (i.e.\ lower) value of $R_1$ that could be used in this work.
 The methods used in the recent work of Morrill and Trudgian \cite{morrill2020elementary} could also be useful in this regard.